James Shirley

-James Shirley (or Sherley) (September 1596 – October 1666) was an English dramatist.

-He belonged to the great period of English dramatic literature, but, in Charles Lamb's words, he "claims a place among the worthies of this period, not so much for any transcendent genius in himself, as that he was the last of a great race, all of whom spoke nearly the same language and had a set of moral feelings and notions in common."
-His career of play writing extended from 1625 to the suppression of stage plays by Parliament in 1642.
+James Shirley (September 1596 – October 1666) was an English poet and playwright.
+In Charles Lamb's view, Shirley "claims a place among the worthies of this period, not so much for any transcendent genius in himself, as that he was the last of a great race, all of whom spoke nearly the same language and had a set of moral feelings and notions in common."
+His career of play writing extended from 1625 to the suppression of stage plays by the Parliament of England in 1642.

 Biography

 Early life

 Shirley was born in London and was descended from the Shirleys of Warwick, the oldest knighted family in Warwickshire.
 He was educated at Merchant Taylors' School, London, St John's College, Oxford, and St Catharine's College, Cambridge, where he took his BA degree in or before 1618.

 His first poem, Echo, or the Unfortunate Lovers was published in 1618; no copy of it is known, but it is probably the same as 1646's Narcissus.
 Oxford biographer Anthony Wood reports that, after earning his MA, Shirley became "a minister of God's word in or near St Albans".
 He then left this post, apparently due to a conversion to the Roman Catholic faith, and was master of St Albans School from 1623 to 1625.
 His first play, Love Tricks, seems to have been written while he was teaching at St Albans.